rackerlabs/support-how-to/content/cloud-sites/getting-started-with-cloud-sites-uploading-your-content.md

            /stats <----- Do not delete or edit
            /logs <----- Do not delete or edit

-    **Note:** *By default, your site will have an index.html.
-In order to display your new content, please delete the default index.html or rename this to something like index.html.bak*
+    **Note:** By default, your site will have an index.html.
+In order to display your new content, please delete the default **index.html** or rename this to something like **index.html.bak**

 That covers the basics of building your first website with Rackspace Cloud Sites.
 At this point, you should be fairly comfortable with Hosting Plans, and what they are used for as well as how to create new Hosting Plans and modify existing ones.
-You've also successfuly added your first domain and connected to the FTP servers to begin uploading your content.
+You've also successfully added your first domain and connected to the FTP servers to begin uploading your content.

-###